• Skip to primary navigation

 Important Point About Super() In Constructor

-• When you are using a super() statement in the child class constructor, that time the super() statement should be the first statement of the child class.
+• When using a super() statement in the child class constructor, the super() statement should be the first statement of the child class.
 Otherwise, you will get the compilation error: “Constructor call must be the first statement in a constructor”.

-• If you have not added any super() statement inside the child class constructor that time Java JVM compiler automatically add super() statement at the beginning of child constructor, if the parent class doesn’t have any no-argument constructor that time, you will get a compile-time error.
+• If you have not added any super() statement inside the child class constructor at that time, the Java JVM compiler automatically adds a super() statement at the beginning of the child constructor; if the parent class doesn’t have any no-argument constructor at that time, you will get a compile-time error.

-• When you mention the super() statement inside the child class constructor that time the JVM compiler doesn’t call the parent class no-args constructor.
+• When you mention the super() statement inside the child class constructor, the JVM compiler doesn’t call the parent class no-args constructor.

-If you found any mistake or you want to add some more information in this post, then you can comment in the comment section.
+If you find any mistake or want to add more information to this post, comment in the comment section.